vincent-peugnet/wcms/MANUAL.md

 ### Inclusions

 Inclusion is an advanced feature of W that allow editors to insert metadatas, generate content using codes.
 Those codes are always inside percent signs `%`.
+Inclusions can be called in [content elements](#content-elements) and in [body](#body).

 #### Basic inclusions